manelpuig/rUBot_mecanum_ws/Documentation/1_rubot_model&control.md

 sudo apt-get install ros-noetic-teleop-tools sudo apt-get install ros-noetic-teleop-twist-keyboard
 ```
+In ROS for windows, you need to make a source installation of this 2 packages.
+Follow the instructions in Documentation/Files folder to install source packages.

 Then you will be able to control the robot with the Keyboard typing:
 ```shell
 rosrun key_teleop key_teleop.py /key_vel:=/cmd_vel